hugocruzlfc/hugocruzlfc/README.md

 # 👋 Welcome to my GitHub Profile  ⚙️ 👨🏻‍💻 🚀

 Hello!
-I'm Hugo Cruz, a Full Stack Programmer passionate about Web Development.
+I'm Hugo Cruz, a Software Developer with 10+ years of experience in designing, developing, and maintaining web and mobile applications for various industries, including airlines, e-commerce, health, and rental services.
+Proven ability to lead full-stack projects, focusing on creating intuitive, user-friendly, and secure systems.
+Extensive experience with modern technologies like React, Next.js, TypeScript, GraphQL, Prisma, and AWS, as well as backend systems with Node.js, NestJS, PostgreSQL, and Docker..
 Below you'll find information about my skills and some of the projects I've worked on.

 ## Skills